bigshrey/playlist-merge/README.md

 - Validated changes: no errors found, and all tests now pass.
 Filename sanitization is now fully consistent with requirements.

 ### 2025-09-04 (next Agentic Change Iteration Summary)
+- [HIGH] Integrate real MusicBrainz API for song validation and enrichment:
+    - [TODO] Implement HTTP querying logic in MusicBrainzClient.java to fetch metadata for title, artist, album, genre, release date, etc.
+    - [TODO] Parse MusicBrainz API responses and use results to validate and enrich Song fields.
+    - [TODO] Update provenance and per-field validation status in Song based on API results.
+    - [TODO] Update Javadocs and comments in MusicBrainzClient.java and all affected files.
+    - [TODO] If new enrichment fields are added, update Song, DB/CSV schema, and all consumers accordingly.
+    - [TODO] Log all changes and validations in the README Agentic Change Iteration Summary.
+    - [TODO] Test integration and validate error handling, null safety, and extensibility.
 - [TODO] Audit all Playwright and Playwright-related methods (e.g., ScraperService, AuthService, CsvService, etc.) for possible null Page, Locator, and Playwright object references.
 - [TODO] Add explicit null checks at the start of each method that accepts a Playwright object (e.g., Page, Locator).
 Log and return early if the object is null.
 - [TODO] Update all helper methods (e.g., safeInnerText, safeAttr, safeClick, robustWaitForSelector) to handle null arguments gracefully and log errors.